foxitsoftware/xamarin-foxitpdf/README.md

 # xamarin-foxitpdf
-Xamarin bridge for Foxit PDF SDK for Android/iOS to view, annotation and sign PDFs
+Xamarin/.NET/MAUI bridge for Foxit PDF SDK for Android/iOS to view, annotation and sign PDFs

 Introduction
 ------------